machinat/sociably/website/docs/getting-started.md

 ## Listening to HTTP

-The `@machinat/http` module provide underlying utilities for platforms need receiving HTTP request.
+The `@machinat/http` module provide underlying utilities for platforms to listen HTTP requests.
 When `app.start()`, a HTTP server will be created and start listening for requests.

 You can use `listenOptions` to configure options for [`server.listen()`](https://nodejs.org/dist/latest/docs/api/net.html#net_server_listen_options_callback) like this: